*

 Show them your unique selling proposition like saying “we’re the first to introduce these features”.

-Disclaimer: While I’m a Christian myself I do not want to hurt anyone’s religious feelings.
+Disclaimer: While I’m a Christian by birth I do not want to hurt anyone’s religious feelings.

 The metaphor of the commandments is not meant to disrespect the real ten commandments.
 In contrast, it’s to highlight that there is